 Day 11: - Prok to Namru (2660m)

-The trails make a serious and long climb through bamboo and rhododendron forests crossing the river several times.
+The trails make a severe and long climb through bamboo and rhododendron forests crossing the river several times.
 The trail crosses the Budhi Gandaki twice on wooden bridges above beautiful gorges before entering Namrung through a stone archway.
-Namrung is a Buddhist village where there are monasteries, a water turbine, hydro electricity power house, Mani walls, chortens and prayer flags which can be seen fluttering in the sky.
+Namrung is a Buddhist village where there are monasteries, a water turbine, hydro electricity powerhouse, Mani walls, chortens and prayer flags which can be seen fluttering in the sky.

 Day 12: - Namru to Lho (3180m)

 You trek over a winding path which moves through the inner Himalayan range enjoying mountain views of Rupina la pass, Mt.
-Manaslu, Gorkha Himal, Dwijen Himal, Saula Himal, Lajing peak, and many other snow capped mountains and peaks.
-Climbing through a forest of firs, rhododendrons and oaks the trail enters the closely packed houses of Lihi (2900m) and several Buddhist villages along the way.
-The areas of Lho have been influenced by the Tibetan culture due to its proximity to Tibet, and as a result you will find many monasteries, chortens and mani-walls.
+Manaslu, Gorkha Himal, Dwijen Himal, Saula Himal, Lajing peak, and many other snow-capped mountains and peaks.
+Climbing through a forest of firs, rhododendrons, and oaks, the trail enters the tightly packed houses of Lihi (2900m) and several Buddhist villages along the way.
+The Tibetan culture has influenced the areas of Lho due to its proximity to Tibet, and as a result, you will find many monasteries, chortens, and mani walls.

 Day 13: - Lho to Sama gaon

-Drop down to Damonan khola, crossing it on a two span bridge.
-The trail emerges onto a plateau at shyaula (3520m) with wide vista of Himalchuli, Ngadi chulli and Manaslu.
+Drop down to Damonan Khola, crossing it on a two-span bridge.
+The trail emerges onto a plateau at Whyalla (3520m) with a wide vista of Himalchuli, Ngadi chili and Manaslu.
 Having over one hundred and fifty houses, Samagaon is surprisingly large and bustles with the energy of remote village life.
-From Samagaon you can see Mt.
+From Samagaon, you can see Mt.
 Manaslu and the Kutang Himal Massif.

 Day 14: - Sama goan to Manaslu Base camp

 Climb the ridge to the south of Samagoan to Pungyen Gompa.
-You continue on to Birendra Tal, a glacial lake at 3450m.
-Beyond the lake stepens and you need to be committed to climb the 1200m (3-4hrs) to the Manaslu Base camp.
+You continue to Birendra Tal, a glacial lake at 3450m.
+Beyond the lake stevens and you need to be committed to climbing the 1200m (3-4hrs) to the Manaslu Base camp.